kubernetes/website/content/en/docs/contribute/advanced.md

 ## Be the PR Wrangler for a week

-SIG Docs [approvers](/docs/contribute/participating/#approvers) take regular turns as the PR wrangler for the repository and are added to the [PR Wrangler rotation scheduler](https://github.com/kubernetes/website/wiki/PR-Wranglers#2019-schedule-q1q2) for weekly rotations.
+SIG Docs [approvers](/docs/contribute/participating/#approvers) take week-long turns [wrangling PRs](https://github.com/kubernetes/website/wiki/PR-Wranglers) for the repository.

 The PR wrangler’s duties include: